balena-io-experimental/balena-migrate/README.md

 So far the scripts are being tested and are working on the following platforms:

--   Raspberry PI 2 on Raspian-9
+* Raspberry PI 2 on Raspian-9
--   Raspberry PI 3 on Raspian-9
+* Raspberry PI 3 on Raspian-9
--   Raspberry PI 3 running NOOBS and Raspian-9
+* Raspberry PI 3 running NOOBS and Raspian-9
--   Virtualbox x86\_64 systems running ubuntu 14.04 and 18.04 in grub
+* *Virtualbox x86\_64 systems running ubuntu 14.04 and 18.04 in grub legacy mode.
-    legacy mode.
--   x86\_64 intel-nuc running ubuntu 14.04 and 18.04 in grub EFI mode.
+* x86\_64 intel-nuc running ubuntu 14.04 and 18.04 in grub EFI mode.
--   32 bit intel devices running Ubuntu 14.04 in grub legacy mode
+* 32 bit intel devices running Ubuntu 14.04 in grub legacy mode

-**TODOS**

-- Work is in progress on following platforms: beaglebone green
+Work is in progress on following platforms: beaglebone green
-- Migrate other than wifi settings eg. GSM modem settings.

 ## Migration Stage 1 in Detail